Volta Region : HAVE - The School of Joy

 2. Educational/Recreational Activities

-• improve the functional and educational activities of disabled children
+• improving the functional and educational activities of disabled children

-• improve relationships between children with disabilities, family members and the community
+• improving relationships between minors with disabilities, family members and the community

-• break the barriers due to stereotyped attitudes
+• breaking the barriers due to stereotyped attitudes

-• increase awareness of disability and the potential of disabled people at various levels, family, social, school, community
+• increasing awareness of disability and the potential of disabled people at various levels, family, social, school, community

 3. Activities with the Minors